nordic-mountain/Enigmis/README.md

 4. Use the Functions

 ## Functions
-After you downloaded the repository and imported it, you can use the functions.
+After you downloaded the repository and imported it, use can use the functions.
 There are three ciphers in the program.
 If you want to encrypt a keyword with one of the ciphers do this:

 ------------------------------------------------------------------------------------------------------------

 ### Caesar Cipher
-If you want to encrypt with a Caesar Cipher you can you this function:
+If you want to encrypt with a Caesar Cipher you can use this function:

 `Caesar.Encrypt(msg="BluePoo", shift=2)`